Role of the educational institution in a residence permit process

 Applying for a residence permit

-If the student submits his or her residence permit application through the e-service Enter Finland, he or she will receive a decision on it quicker.
-Electronic applications move globally between authorities in electronic processing queues, and there is no need to send documents by post.
+The e-service Enter Finland is the quickest way to receive a decision.
+Applications filled in online move in electronic processing queues globally from one public authority to another, so there is no need to send documents by post.
 The decision is also delivered to the applicant via the e-service.
 Applications made on paper in the traditional way are sent to Finland by courier, which may sometimes take several weeks.

-If the applicant is granted a residence permit, he or she gets a residence permit card.
+Applicants who are granted a residence permit will get a residence permit card.
 Residence permit cards cannot be sent electronically to the applicant.
 For students living abroad, the residence permit card is delivered to the Finnish mission that hands the card over to the applicant.

 Customer bulletins for students

 The Finnish Immigration Service has prepared customer bulletins in English for students who have received a study place in Finland.
-The educational institution can attach these bulletins to its letter of acceptance.
+Educational institutions can attach the bulletin to their admission letter.

 The customer bulletins can be found here: